jrhenderson1988/miniphy/README.md

 ### Laravel

-When you've set up the package correctly in Laravel you can use Miniphy very easily, either through using the Facade, dependency injection or you can get an instance of `Miniphy` from the IoC container:
+When you've set up the package correctly in Laravel you can use Miniphy very easily, either through using the Facade, dependency injection or you can get an instance of `Miniphy` from the IoC container.
+Alternatively, you may enable compile-time Blade optimisation through the settings to automatically minify your blade templates when they're generated:

 #### Facade